aadles/C23-PS457/README.md

 # Cloud Computing
 Creating RestAPI for foods menu API in mobile application and deploying to Google Cloud Platform using Cloud Function and using Firebase for database.
-We use NodeJS
+We use NodeJS.

 ## RESTFul API